ProjectsGm2/Gm2-Category-Sort/README.md

 ```
 Add `--overwrite` to replace existing categories instead of appending.

+### Reset All Categories

+The page also includes a **Reset All Categories** button which removes all product
+category assignments.
+Progress for this operation is displayed in a separate log
+area so you can monitor completion.

+### Manual Search and Assign

+Below the log the page provides a search form to manually select products.
+Choose which fields to search (title, description or attributes), enter a
+keyword and click **Search** to build a list of matching products.
+Additional
+products can be looked up by SKU or title in the second search box.
+After
+selecting one or more categories from the list, click **Assign** to apply them
+to all products in the list.

 During analysis common negative phrases such as `not for`, `does not fit` or
 `without` are detected and prevent category matches.
 The tool also performs
 basic stemming so minor wording differences like `lugs` vs `lug`,